NullAngst/HotOffThePRSS/README.md

 Restore from Backup: Upload a previously saved config.json file to instantly restore your configuration.
 This will overwrite your existing feeds.

 # Configuration Files
-The bot automatically creates and manages the configuration files in the directory it is created.
+The Script automatically creates and manages the configuration files in the directory it is created.
 No manual input required.